christiangeissler/driftapi/README.md

 After cloning the repository, you can startup the service by running

+docker compose --profile racedisplay up

+or

 docker compose --profile racedisplay up --build

+(the last one rebuilds the containers in case code changes where made.
+Make sure to run 'docker compose down' before)

 in the root directory of the project (the one containing the docker-compose.yml file).
 This will build and then start three containers: